amplitude/Amplitude-TypeScript/packages/plugin-global-user-properties/README.md

 ## Usage

+This plugin works on top of the Amplitude SDK and sends user properties as global user properties, a beta feature for that allows projects to share user properties (i.e. user properties can become "global" across multiple projects).

-This plugin works on top of Amplitude Browser SDK and adds web attribution tracking features to built-in features.
-To use this plugin, you need to install `@amplitude/plugin-global-user-properties `v0.0.0` or later.
+To use this plugin, you need to install `@amplitude/plugin-global-user-properties `v1.0.0` or later.

 ### 1. Import Amplitude packages